Content writing agency pricing seems expensive.

 That’s a problem when content is a zero-sum game.
 It means if you hope to get anything — views, awareness, clicks, leads, sales, links, etc. — you need the best stuff possible.

-❌ Cons: But only if they actually specialize in your vertical and/or content style.
+Cons: They ay not specialize in your vertical or content style.

 SEO has at least 5+ disciplines.

-That means even the best T-shaped marketer today can’t do it all.
-Can’t be a 9/10 at every aspect of SEO.
+That means even the best content marketers today can’t do it all.
+You can’t be a 9/10 at every aspect of SEO content writing, unfortunately.

 So the next time you see ‘full-service’ digital agency, peep their headcount.

-‘Cause when you multiply the fracturing of one discipline across a bunch (like design, dev, CRO, ad buying, email, etc.), you’ll quickly realize that they’ll need ~40+ people to successfully pull any of this off.
+‘Cause when you multiply the fracturing of one discipline across a bunch (like design, dev, CRO, ad buying, social media, email, etc.), you’ll quickly realize that they’ll need ~40+ people to successfully pull any of this off.
+Minimum.

 And that brings us to our first con.

-Second, make sure they specialize (or at least can provide) vertical-specific samples.
+Second, before hiring a professional content writing service, make sure they specialize (or at least can provide) vertical-specific samples.
 OR, at least, stuff that shows the same underlying principles that could be applied to your vertical.

 Otherwise?
-They won’t have the ability to scale content, and the team won’t be experienced enough to justify the higher rates.
+They won’t have the ability to scale content creation, and their content team won’t be experienced enough to justify the higher rates.

-Good agencies aren’t cheap.
-So if they do a bunch of things, and “oh yeah, we can do content, too,” you’re probably not going to get the ROI you desire.
+Hiring a good writing agency isn’t cheap.
+So if they do a bunch of things, and “oh yeah, we can do SEO content, too,” you’re probably not going to get the ROI you desire.

-If you come across an agency that does content and SEO and website design and email marketing for the construction industry and accountants and retail and banking and mortgage brokers and personal finance…
+If you come across an agency with a small team that does content and Search Engine Optimization and website design and email marketing for a target audience that includes the construction industry and accountants and retail and banking and mortgage brokers and personal finance…